rezozero/starting-blocks/README.md

 - Type `npm run dev` to improve Starting blocks locally.
 - Type `npm run build` to optimize project in one file as: `main.js`.
 - Type `npm run demo` to build demo project in `examples/` folder.

+### Compatibility

+Don't forget to use some polyfill for

 ### Demo